-If you’re already familiar with this information, feel free to jump right onto the next section 🎓
+If you’re already familiar with this information, feel free to jump right to the next section 🎓

-This is a bit confusing since CRM which is Customer Relationship Management has quite a similar concept — centralize and automate.
+This is a bit confusing since CRM which is Customer Relationship Management has quite a similar concept — centralizing and automating.

-If you’d like to learn more about CRM software, you can pop into our article with the relative topic:
+If you’d like to learn more about CRM software, you can check out our article on the relative topic:

-Speaking of CRM, its main function is to bring various processes under one roof.
+Speaking of CRM, its main function is bringing various processes under one roof.

-Imagine having orders that are automatically transferred to the warehouse, kept a record of, distributed to a client whose payment will go to the system with all data needed, structured, and sent to financial departments or whichever department you need to.
+Imagine having orders that are automatically transferred to the warehouse, kept a record of, distributed to a client whose payment goes to the system with all the needed data, structured, and sent to the financial or whichever other department.

 Apparently, that's one of the things the software can offer.
 ERP system design focuses on connecting separate workflows with one another.

 CRM software, on the contrary, focuses on improving front-office tasks (tasks of receptionists, sales managers, marketers, customer support workers, etc., meaning, it concentrates on client-related processes) and optimizing cooperation between different departments in most cases.